lschierer/RUT/packages/luke/20060123/the-cost-of-negative-population-growth.md

 ---

-title: The cost of negative population growth
+title: "The cost of negative population growth"
 date: 2006-01-23 15:26:38
 tags:
   -  morality-religion